Orbit Visualization Tool User Guide

 - Z-axis along the geographic north pole.

-- X-axis in the equatorial plane at the Greenwich meridian (longitude=0).
+- X-axis lies in the equatorial plane and points to the Greenwich meridian (longitude=0).

 - GSM: Geocentric Solar Magnetospheric